-Evangeline Lilly Talks About Awful Experience While On The Set of ‘Lost’
+Evangeline Lilly Talks About Awful Experience While On The Set Of ‘Lost’

 “I’m lucky.
 I’m in a position—a very privileged position—where I’m allowed to be picky.
 I can be picky.
 I’ve got enough success under my belt that I can be, and I feel for women who are just struggling to come up in the industry and don’t really know how to navigate that,” Lilly continues to tell E!
 News.

 She’s in a a great position career-wise.
-While, according to Forbes, Ant-Man and The Wasp may be the lowest money-making sequel for Marvel to date it did make more money than the original Ant-Man film.
+While, according to Forbes, Ant-Man and The Wasp may be the lowest money-making sequel for Marvel to date, it did make more money than the original Ant-Man film.
 She’ll also continue playing the Wasp in the next Avengers film out in 2019.